johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 Before we can run the test, we need to cover one more preliminary.
 Ask yourself this: how does our `nestMicroservice` app know how to find the code in our `nestjs-faye-transporter` package?
 The answer is pretty simple (though it belies the awesomeness of NPM!).

+> **Note**: If you ran the `build.sh` script at the beginning of this article, you **probably do not** need to run the `npm link` commands below.
+Doing so again is harmless, and it's useful to understand what's happening so I include the steps below.
+Also, **sometimes** things just get flakey with the links, and you need to re-run them.
+I'd actually suggest you go ahead and do so even if you *did* already run the `build.sh` script, just to see the behavior.
+These steps are prety quick anyway.
+>
 We're going to use the `npm link` command ([read details here](https://medium.com/dailyjs/how-to-use-npm-link-7375b6219557), but the following is all you need to know for this tutorial).
 There are two simple steps:

 1. In terminal 2, make sure you're in the folder `nestjs-faye-transporter` (our NPM package folder).
 Then run `npm link` at the OS level.
 You should see output like this (I use `nvm`; if you don't your output will look *slightly* different):